pivotal/docs-tap/tap-gui/tap-gui-rbac/set-up-tap-gui-prmssn-frmwrk.hbs.md

 that user can see only the Software Catalog entities that are owned by their teams.

 > **Important** The permission framework is deactivated by default.

-> **Important** The built-in `owner-of` policy is primarily applied to the Component entities of the Software Catalog.
-Accelerators (templates) in the Application Accelerator would become invisible if the permission framework is enabled.
+> The built-in `owner-of` policy is primarily applied to the component entities of the software catalog.
+> Accelerators (templates) in Application Accelerator become invisible if the permission framework
+> is enabled.

 ## <a id='enable-permission'></a> Enable the permission framework